What Causes Hand and Wrist Pain?

-Hand pain is a very common reality, especially for women.
-Your hands and wrist may fall sleep at night or experience swelling, numbness or weakness, and it can even result in not being able to use them in some cases.
-We will explain the causes that normally determine this problem and possible remedies that you should keep in mind.
+Hand and wrist pain is a very common problem, especially for women.
+Their hands and wrists may go numb at night or experience swelling or weakness.
+In some cases they may even lose the use of them.
+We’re going to explain the causes of this problem and possible remedies that you should keep in mind.

-Your hand, although it may surprise you, is one of the most complex areas of your body: it has 19 bones, 17 joints, and 19 muscles.
-If one of these parts has a problem, it will definitely affect all the movements that you do with them.
+Surprisingly, your hand is one of the most complex areas in your body: it has 19 bones, 17 joints, and 19 muscles.
+If one of these parts has a problem, it will affect all the movements that you mske with them.
 Here are the causes of these pains.

-This happens when there is inflammation due to Arthrosis in the joint area of the wrist and base of the thumb.
-It tends to happen when you are around 40, it may be due to your job, from forcing this joint a lot which ends in it wearing down, or even from stress.
+This happens when there is inflammation due to arthritis in the joint area of the wrist and base of the thumb.
+It tends to happen people reach around 40 years of age.
+They may get it due to their job, or from exerting this joint a lot, which ends in wear and tear.
+It can even be caused by stress.
 It is painful and prevents you from being able to have proper mobility.

 Carpal Tunnel Syndrome

 This is very common and painful.
 It happens when a finger stays in a bent position and you can’t straighten it.
 It is due to a hardening of the covering or sheath that surrounds the tendon of the finger.
-Trigger Finger tends to often appear in people that do manual jobs, repetitive tasks, where the hand ends up suffering from it.
-Because you are more likely to suffer from arthritis or inflammation in your muscles and tendons, it is common for this problem to happen in your fingers.
+Trigger Finger often tends to appear in people who do manual jobs and repetitive tasks.

-its symptoms are very common and almost everyone has felt it once: swelling located a centimeter under the base of your thumb, pain when pinching your fingers together, squeezing, or doing any other movement.
-Tendinitis tends to be due to a wrong movement, lifting too much, etc. The inflammation is very painful and can extend throughout your arm.
+The symptoms of this problem are very common and almost everyone has felt it at least once.
+It’s a swelling located a centimeter under the base of your thumb.
+It causes pain when pinching your fingers together, squeezing, or making any other movement.
+Tendinitis tends to be due to bad movements, lifting too much, etc. The inflammation is very painful and can extend throughout your arm.

 Hand and wrist pain, if it is due to joint problems related to arthritis, is very difficult to solve.
-Sometimes only surgery can give you the results you want.
-However, you can get functionality and a better quality of life.
-Your doctor should always be the one to diagnose you and give you the instructions to follow.
-We can just offer you simple actions for your nutrition so that you can use them to alleviate pain and inflammation.
+Sometimes only surgery can give you the results you really want.

 This is a natural remedy that will help reduce inflammation.
 According to experts, consuming a tablespoon of linseed oil every morning for a month will notably reduce inflammation.

 This is essential for your joints, bones, and tendons.
 It prevents inflammation and alleviates many symptoms of hand and wrist pain.
-You can eat banana, leafy vegetables, and chicken breasts.
+You can find it in bananas, leafy vegetables, and chicken.
 You can also find vitamin B6 in pill form at pharmacies and natural stores.
 Take 2 mg a day.

-Many studies are finding evidence that eating cherries reduces osteoarthritis pain, which promotes mobility (if you eat them for two months).
+Many studies are finding evidence that eating cherries reduces osteoarthritis pain and which promotes mobility (if you eat them for two months).
 Eating ten cherries a day is highly recommended.
-If you can’t find them or if they are too expensive, they are coming out with them in pill form for people with joint or inflammatory problems.
+If they aren’t available, or if they are too expensive, then you can buy them in pill form too.